 - Districts must notify parents annually how placement decisions are made and how the policy was developed.

-SED has informed districts that schools do not have any obligation to provide an alternative location or activities for individual students while the tests are being administered.
-This has created a dilemma for districts, which have responded in varied ways.5 Some will allow students to read, others provide an alternative activity.
-Unfortunately, some have implemented “sit and stare” policies that are punitive and harmful to students.
-NYSUT is on record in opposing the use of “sit and stare” policies.
+NYSUT recommends that SED provide guidance on what districts should do when parents inform the school they do not want their child to participate in state tests in order to ensure that districts do not implement policies that are punitive and harmful to students.
+Districts have been informed that schools do not have any obligation to provide an alternative location or activities for individual students while the tests are being administered.
+This has created a dilemma for districts, which have responded in varied ways.
+Some will allow students to read, others provide an alternative activity.
+Unfortunately, some have implemented policies that are punitive and harmful to students, such as substituting an assessment that has no value, “sit and stare” and excluding students from school celebrations.
+NYSUT is on record in opposing these policies.

 POTENTIAL CONSEQUENCES FOR TEACHERS